-Men who aren’t afraid to stand out should consider the drop fade with perm haircut.
-Drop fades have a dramatic, graphic look, and when paired with curls, create a sharp visual contrast.
+Men not afraid to stand out should consider the drop fade with perm haircut.
+Drop fades have a dramatic, graphic look and create a sharp visual contrast when paired with curls.
 To create the curls, your stylist can perm only the crown and center section of your hair.
 They can then leave some side sections straight, which they can then fade down to form a cool transitional effect.

 5. Fade + Perm

 Fades can be adapted for all hair types, including curls.
 To get the fade with perm look, your stylist may first buzz your hair to create the fade before applying the perm chemicals.
-However, you’ll need to make sure the top section has grown out longer as curly hair tends to appear shorter than straight hair.
-While your perm will last around six months, your fade will need to be maintained every three weeks or so.
+However, you’ll need to make sure the top section has grown out longer, as curly hair tends to appear shorter than straight hair.
+While your perm will last around six months, your fade must be maintained every three weeks or so.

 6. Faux Hawk + Perm

 While a faux hawk can be created with straight hair, the natural volume, fullness, and bounce of curls naturally work well with the hairstyle.
-A faux hawk perm is a more wearable version of the classic faux hawk; instead of shaving or fading the side sections, your stylist will leave them short and straight.
+A faux hawk perm is a more wearable version of the classic faux hawk; your stylist will leave them short and straight instead of shaving or fading the side sections.
 After perming the center section, use plenty of styling products to build the volume and create the faux hawk shape.

 7. Bleach Hair + Perm

 There’s nothing cooler than blond curls, especially in summer.
-However, if you’re looking to make the change, you’ll need to set aside some extra time.
-Because both bleaching and perming are chemical processes, your stylist will need to space the treatments apart to avoid damaging your hair.
+However, if you want to make the change, you must set aside some extra time.
+Because bleaching and perming are chemical processes, your stylist needs to space the treatments apart to avoid damaging your hair.

 8. Hard Part + Perm